 And Happy Fathers Day to all the dads who are still on this earth.
 Whether you have small children or your kids are already grown and gone.
 May you never cease to give a word of stern direction and encouragement to your children, no matter how much you think they don’t want to hear it.

-May you always make time to serve your family and teach your children what the true value of life is.
+May you always make time to serve your family and teach your children the true value of life.

 May your legacy be evident in the love and dedication to your family and to others.